RossScrim/HiConA/README.md

 > 🔸 Each folder containing `.py` files should include an `__init__.py` to be recognized as a package.

 ---
+## 🚀 Prerequisites

+**Python 3.9 is required** - please ensure you have installed python 3.9 before installation our packages. you can follow the instrustions below on how to clone the repository and setup the package or download lastest release v1.1.0 and follow the instructions below under **Source Code Installation**

+---

 ## 🛠️ Environment Setup